jmpsec/osctrl-docs/content/components/_index.md

 # Components

-Diagram of all the different components that are part of **osctrl**:
+Different components that are part of **osctrl** and how they interact with each other:

 <p align="center">